R0-0NE/Predicting-Emotion-of-Spotify-Songs/README.md

 Valence: A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
 Tracks with high valence sound more positive (e.g. happy, cheerful, euphoric), while tracks with low valence sound more negative (e.g. sad, depressed, angry).

 Tempo: The overall estimated tempo of a track in beats per minute (BPM).
 In musical terminology, the tempo is the speed or pace of a given piece and derives directly from the average beat duration.

+### Importing Libraries and Dataset
+Data Manipulation:
+Pandas
+numpy
+Visualization library:
+matplotlib.pyplot
+seaborn

+### Basic EDA (Exploratory Data Analysis)
+Checking Shape- There are 277938 rows and 12 columns Missing values- There are no missing values in this dataset checking Info & describe of dataset

+Checking Correlation- Then we check correlation by Heatmap using .corr() function, Highest correlated column with the target column is Instrumentalness with 0.54
+Droping unwanted columns

+### Binary Classification
+we are selecting only two labels i.e Sad & Happy, After selecting these two labels we have a data shape of near about 18000 rows with 11 columns.
+Then we put our input features in X variable and target column in y variable.

+### Splitting of Data
+We split the data into 7:3 ratio , (test size of 30%) with random state : 42

+### Scaling Values
+We have applied Standard Scaler on Data.
+Satandard Scaler:
+StandardScaler is used in machine learning and data preprocessing to standardize features by removing the mean and scaling them to unit variance.
+This process is important because it helps in bringing all features to a similar scale, which prevents certain features from dominating the learning process simply because they have larger scales than others.
+Standardizing the features ensures that they have a mean of 0 and a standard deviation of 1, making it easier for algorithms to learn.

+### Applying Logistic Regression

+Logistic regression is a classification algorithm used to predict the probability of a binary outcome based on one or more predictor variables.
+It models the relationship between the dependent variable and independent variables by estimating the probabilities using a logistic function.
+After applying model we check predictions on X test scsaled data and then we plot classification report and confusion metrics

+### Accuracy
+Our model got 88.44% accuracy on train data & 88.32% on test data

+### Improving Model by GridSearch CV

+GridSearchCV is a technique used for hyperparameter tuning in machine learning, where a grid of hyperparameters is systematically searched using cross-validation to find the optimal combination that maximizes the model's performance on a given dataset.
+It exhaustively tries all possible hyperparameter combinations to identify the best set of values for the model.
+After applying Gridsearch cv with proper parameters we get best parameters

+### Final Accuracy & Classification Report
+we got 88.32% Accuracy